Why do I need to seal my Wooden Floor, and what are my options?

 Stains can be mixed together to create the exact tone you require.
 You can lighten a stain by adding a natural finish stain.
 You can match an existing wood by mixing stains together.
 Ensure that you mix enough to complete the entire job as mixing a second batch might result in the colours not matching exactly.

-At FinFloor we offer 2 ranges to choose from either Oleum or Rubio Monocoat.
+At FinFloor we offer 2 ranges to choose from either Oleum or Osmo.

 How to Stain Wooden Floors